 Everybody is talking about search engine optimization – you must do it to be successful online.
 But how can you be sure SEO can actually help your brand and increase your sales?
 Well, let us look at the numbers – they never lie.
 Examining the statistical data can show you the most profitable strategies and give you some hints about your audience’s preferences.
 After countless hours of work, we have gathered the latest data for 2023 about everything that is important in SEO.
 Use it to draw your own conclusions about the state of your website, and hopefully, the information can inspire you to make some positive changes in your brand positioning.

 1. General SEO Facts and Stats

 Let’s start by examining the global SEO situation.
-If you are wondering whether or not it is a good idea to invest in website optimization, the following data will help you put things into perspective.
+If you are wondering whether or not investing in website optimization is a good idea, the following data will help you put things into perspective.

 The global SEO services market is expected to grow from $51.74 billion in 2021 to $63.19 billion in 2022.

 2. According to 61% of marketers, SEO is the right strategy for achieving online success.

 3. That said, 82% of people who have implemented an SEO strategy confirmed that it positively affected their business.